-Prosecutors have dropped all charges against US actor Jussie Smollett after he was accused of staging an alleged racist and homophobic attack he reported to police in January.
+Jussie Smollett prosecutors dropped all charges against US actor Jussie Smollett after he accusations he staged the alleged racist and homophobic attack reported to police in January.

-The actor, who is black and gay, had been charged with sixteen felony accounts of filing a false police report after he told police he was assaulted on a Chicago street by two masked men who shouted racist and homophobic slurs, poured bleach on him and wrapped a rope round his neck.
+The actor, who is black and gay, had been charged with sixteen felony accounts of filing a false police report.
+Those charges followed him telling police he was assaulted on a Chicago street by two masked men.
+He claimed the men shouted racist and homophobic slurs, poured an unknown liquid on him and wrapped a noose around his neck.

 But in a bizarre twist, Chicago police claimed Smollett had paid $3,500 to two brothers, both of whom are black, to stage the attack because he was “dissatisfied with his salary” on TV series Empire.

-Now in another surprise move, on Tuesday the Chicago prosecutor’s office announced the charges had been dropped – citing Smollett’s “volunteer service in the community” and agreement to forfeit his $10,000 bond – but said he had not been vindicated or exonerated.
+Now in another surprise move, on Tuesday the Chicago prosecutor’s office announced the dropping of the charges.
+They cited Smollett’s “volunteer service in the community” and agreement to forfeit his $10,000 bond.
+However, they said the move did not vindicate or exonerate Jussie Smollett.

-“After reviewing all of the facts and circumstances of the case, including Mr Smollett’s volunteer service in the community and agreement to forfeit his bond to the City of Chicago, we believe this outcome is a just disposition and appropriate resolution to this case,” a spokesperson for the Chicago prosecutor’s office said in a statement.
+“After reviewing all of the facts and circumstances of the case, including Mr Smollett’s volunteer service in the community and agreement to forfeit his bond to the City of Chicago, we believe this outcome is a just disposition and appropriate resolution to this case.”

 Smollett said he had been “truthful and consistent on every single level since day one.”

-“I would not be my mother’s son if I was capable of one drop of what I’ve been accused,” he said.
+“I would not be my mother’s son if I was capable of one drop of what I’ve been accused.”

-Smollett’s attorneys said their client’s record “has been wiped clean”.
+Smollett’s attorneys described their client’s record as “wiped clean”.

-“He was a victim who was vilified and made to appear as a perpetrator as a result of false and inappropriate remarks made to the public causing an inappropriate rush to judgement,” the lawyers said.
+“He was a victim who was vilified and made to appear as a perpetrator as a result of false and inappropriate remarks made to the public causing an inappropriate rush to judgement.

 ‘A whitewash of justice’